dr-natetorious/TIM-8120_Distributed_Systems/Week1_Fundamentals_Hardware/Readings/BPEL-TechnicalOverview/README.md

 ## Programming Model

-Their implemenetation relies on [Apache Orestration Director Engine (ODE)](https://ode.apache.org/) to execute their Xml based job definitions.
+Their implemenetation relies on [Apache Orchestration Director Engine (ODE)](https://ode.apache.org/) to execute their Xml based job definitions.
 A _Programming in the large / Programming in the small pattern_ is used to implement the job.

 *Programming in the Large* refers to the high level language that uses Xml tags to describe the invocations to various _actions_.
 *Programming in the Small* refers to the Java code behind that implement individual _action_.